htcondor/htcondor/docs/version-history/development-release-series-91.rst

   systems.
   :jira:`873`

-- Improved performance of the *condor_schedd* during negotiation :jira:`961`
+- Improved performance of the *condor_schedd* during negotiation.
+  :jira:`961`

 - For **arc** grid universe jobs, environment variables specified in